networknt/light-doc/content/en/style/light-rest-4j/swagger-validator.md

 ### Configuration

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a validator configuration file for different frameworks, a new `swagger-validator.yml` with the same content as the old `validator.yml` has been introduced.
-The validator.yml is still loaded if swagger-validator.yml doesn't exist for backward compatibility.
+The validator.yml is still loaded if swagger-validator.yml doesn’t exist for backward compatibility.

 Here is an example of swagger-validator.yml